North and West 7 day Photo Tour

 We took a short cut to a wonderful campsite, only to find it closed (due to noise).
 Instead we headed Northwards and found a country boarding school with a campsite.
 They offered us sleeping bag accommodation (just a bed) in a classroom which we gladly accepted as an alternative to camping in the rain.
 Also they had a bar, so we grabbed a beer before bed.

-The next day we arrived early at Godafoss.
+The next day we arrived early at Godafoss Waterfall.
 It was not raining, but it was very overcast and there was a lot of spray from the heavy falls.
-We checked out some compositions and then headed of to Aldeyarfoss which is a neighboring waterfall.
+We checked out some compositions and then headed of to Aldeyarfoss which is a neighbouring waterfall.
 It took about an hour to drive from Godfoss.
 We just followed the river.
 After a short hike down a hill, we were upon the waterfall.
 There was a wonderful idea of a shot that I had seen down at the level of the river.
 I invested a lot of time getting down to the spot only to find (at the last minute) that the falls were obscured by a huge rock.
 I waded out into the river a few feet, but still couldn’t get my angle.
 Wet, exhausted and no shots.
 I climbed back up to the tourist zone and snapped this with a little bit of a long exposure and some magic cloth.
 I used the rocks to form a shape for the pool.

 We returned to Godafoss and continued to Stora-Laugar to shower and eat before returning to Godafoss that evening.
 We pitched tents at the wonderfully welcoming Fosshotel garden.